It can be tempting to take along everything including the kitchen sink. It is best to avoid this!

 Remember your car seat - and practice how to fit it a few times.

 Labour can be long.
 Think about what you could take to pass the time for you and your birth partner.
-This could just be your phone and a book or a magazine or some people like to watch TV on a tablet.
+This could just be your phone, a book or magazine, or some people like to watch TV on a tablet.

 Try and always think about other people in beds and rooms near you.
 Keep the volume down or use headphones as much as possible.

 Don’t forget your chargers – you will need that phone for the first pictures of you and your new family.

 Take some snacks and drinks for you and your birth partner.
 (If you are the one in labour check with the staff on delivery floor if you are ok to eat and drink before you tuck in!).
 Avoid things that smell strong – it might make you feel a bit sick.

 Even if you are planning a home birth it is a good idea to have a 'hospital bag’ ready as well.